 Depending on the species, older plants will frequently produce yellow, red, orange, or pink flowers.
 Overall, these are easy and excellent cacti for beginners.

 Light: Parodias typically do not like direct afternoon sunlight and should be in partial shade through the hottest hours.
 They can take direct sunlight in the morning and afternoons.

 Water: Provide regular watering throughout the growing season to keep the potting soil slightly moist.
 In the winter, cut back watering and let the soil dry between waterings.

 Soil: A rich, fast-draining cactus mix is ideal.

 Fertilizer: During the growing season, fertilize with a cacti fertilizer mix.
 These respond especially well to fertilizer.
 Suspend feeding during the dormant winter period.

 If you can grow cacti and succulents successfully, you can likely grow the popular Parodia without too much trouble.
-It’s key to remember, however, that Parodia don’t like direct sunlight and are accustomed to more even water than many other cacti species.
-It’s imperative that the cactus is not exposed to prolonged dampness and sitting water.
+However, it is key to remember that Parodias do not like direct sunlight and are accustomed to more even water than many other cacti species.
+Therefore, the cactus must not be exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
 To encourage better flowering, allow the plants to enjoy a cooling period in the winter and dramatically cut back watering.
-Unlike other cacti species, however, you don’t need to entirely stop watering.
-Lastly, make sure to fertilizer during the growing season for the best results.
+However, unlike other cacti species, you do not need to stop watering entirely.
+Lastly, ensure to fertilize during the growing season for the best results.